Brandon Boykin: Philadelphia Eagles

-Going into the 2012 NFL Draft, Boykin was projected as one of the best cornerback prospects.
-He was drafted in the fourth round (123rd overall) of the 2012 NFL Draft by the Philadelphia Eagles.
+Boykin was selected in the fourth round (123rd overall) of the 2012 NFL draft by the Philadelphia Eagles.
 He signed a four-year contract with the team on May 11, 2012.
 His first season he recorded 31 total tackles, 7 passes defended, and 1 forced fumble.
 He saw little playing action on defense, but his 1,037 kick return yards were second in the NFC and seventh in the NFL.

 Boykin started the 2013 season with his first interception, off Redskins quarterback Robert Griffin III, helping the Eagles to win 33–27.
 He recorded his next interception in a week 5 win over the Giants where he picked off Eli Manning.
 In a week 10 game against the Green Bay Packers who were without quarterback Aaron Rodgers, Boykin intercepted quarterback Scott Tolzien's pass in the endzone and ran it back for 76 yards.
 He followed up again the next week, intercepting Redskins quarterback Robert Griffin III.
 In a week 16 game against the Chicago Bears, Boykin intercepted Jay Cutler and ran it back 54 yards for the score.
 The week 17 showdown against division rival Dallas Cowboys was for the NFC East division title.
 Late in the fourth quarter the Cowboys marched down the field when back-up quarterback Kyle Orton threw behind his wide receiver, Miles Austin.
 Boykin intercepted the pass and kneed it after a short return.
 The interception led to the Eagles rushing the ball twice for a first down, then two kneel downs to run out the clock and seal the Eagles' divisional win at a final score of 24–22.
 Boykin enjoyed a breakout year in 2013 with 42 solo tackles, 5 assists, 2 forced fumbles, 16 passes defended, and 6 interceptions (second in the NFL).
 For the 2014 season, Boykin had 36 solo tackles, 5 assists, 9 passes defended, and an interception.